 Not only are dentures reliable, but they’re versatile as well.
-Here at Ocean Oaks Dental Group, our on-side dental lab can craft a wide variety of custom dentures to help patients replace teeth anywhere in the mouth in a way that works best for them.
+Here at Ocean Oaks Dental Group of Vero Beach, our on-side dental lab can craft a wide variety of custom dentures to help patients replace teeth anywhere in the mouth in a way that works best for them.
 Depending on your unique situation and preferences, we may recommend one of the following:

 If you still have some healthy teeth remaining, partial dentures may be a great choice for you!
 Like a puzzle piece, a partial denture is designed to fit around and between your existing teeth to fill in the gaps in your smile.
 Small, discreet clasps around your tooth structure help hold this type of denture in place.

 A full denture is crafted to replace an entire arch of missing teeth.
 The acrylic base is made to fit snugly over your gum ridge, creating a strong natural suction that holds it securely in place.
 However, you’ll still be able to easily remove them for nightly soaking and cleanings.

 Alternatively, partial or full dentures can be paired with dental implants for optimal stability and function.
 With the help of four to eight small metal posts embedded into the jawbone, implant dentures are anchored into place just like natural teeth.
 While this type of denture requires more time and effort, many patients agree the benefits are well-worth the investment.

 The Benefits of Dentures

 - High-quality materials ensure your dentures look incredibly lifelike

 - Durable construction that helps your dentures last for years to come

 - A fast, minimally invasive way to address moderate to severe tooth loss

 - Prevents common issues associated with tooth loss, such as dental drift